The Adult Attachment Interview – online training 18 days

 Includes

-All teaching, weekly feedback on practice AAIs and registration with Dr Crittenden for the reliability test (for those who reach a satisfactory level of competence in the final set of practice transcripts).
+The course, feedback on participant’s 3 AAIs, practice transcripts and a weekly tutorial between sessions, and the reliability test (for those who reach a satisfactory level of competence in a pre-test).